 The primary treatment processes at the plant increase in complexity and cost as the feedwater quality decreases.
 However, the further offshore the extraction location, the more expensive the initial construction costs.

 The location of existing ocean outfalls should be considered as this could affect the feedwater quality and especially the location of the brine outfall which could lead to re-circulation.

 From an environmental point of view for a sub-surface direct offshore intake, the deeper the extraction point is located the less oxygen in the water and subsequently marine life.
-When selecting a location for a direct surface intake at the shore, the beneficial uses and environmental sensitive areas and possible negative affect on the coastline (alongshore sediment regime) have to be considered.
+When selecting a location for a direct surface intake at the shore, the beneficial uses and environmentally sensitive areas and possible negative effect on the coastline (alongshore sediment regime) have to be considered.